 Review 4DCT projections.
 The user shall review the resulting image set from a 4DCT projection before using it for treatment planning or evaluation purposes.
 The projected image set shall be compared against the image sets in the 4DCT group in order to verify that the Hounsfield Units and corresponding densities are as expected.
-This can be performed by examining HU values in the patient views and by computing evaluation doses in the Plan Evaluation module.
+This can be performed by examining HU values in the patient views and by computing evaluation doses in the Plan evaluation module.

 The geometrical properties of the projected image set, such as orientation, position and size shall also be compared against the original 4DCT.
-This can be performed by fusing the projected image sets with the original 4DCT image sets in the Structure Definition module or the Image Registration module and verify that they are aligned correctly.
-[117566]
+This can be performed by fusing the projected image sets with the original 4DCT image sets in the Structure definition module or the Image registration module and verify that they are aligned correctly.
+(117566)

 Image specific density table obtained through HU rescaling.
-When using an image set specific density table obtained through HU rescaling it is highly important that the user reviews the resulting density table properly before using it for dose computation.
+When using an image set specific density table obtained through HU rescaling it is highly important that the user reviews the resulting density table properly before using it for dose the user reviews the resulting density table properly before using it for dose computation.
 The rescaled density table will directly affect the dose computation.
-[125272]
+(125272)